liwenlongonly/ThreadTool/README.md

-# AsyncTaskPool
+# ThreadTool
 ## cmake build

-this is a simple c++11 thread and mem pool lib
+this is a simple c++11 thread and memory pool lib